git-cloner/gitclone.com/mydocs/en-US/howto/howto_goget.md

 When go get code, it uses the same method as git clone, so you can use the following methods:

-git config --global url. "https://gitclone.com/" .insteadOf https: // export GOPROXY=https://goproxy.io
+git config --global url. "https://gitclone.com/" .insteadOf https: // <br>
+export GOPROXY=https://goproxy.io

 Then go get normal